sabbelasichon/typo3_encore/README.md

 page.includeCSS {
     # Pattern typo3_encore:entryName
     app = typo3_encore:app
+    # If you want to ensure that this file is loaded first uncomment the next line
+    # app.forceOnTop = 1
 }

 page.includeJS {
     # Pattern typo3_encore:entryName
     app = typo3_encore:app
+    # If you want to ensure that this file is loaded first uncomment the next line
+    # app.forceOnTop = 1
 }

 page.includeJSFooter {